earthspay/earths-documentation/en/blockchain/account/account-balance.md

 The **regular balance** is the amount of WAVES on the account which belongs directly to the account owner.

-To explain the effective and accessible balances, we will introduce the following designations:
+To explain the effective and available balances, we will introduce the following designations:

 `A` — regular balance,